DradeDeadeye/TECH-190-Journal/README.md

 I started watching a tutorial and coding in creating:
 - entities like the playable character and friendly/hostile NPCs.
   - prefabs for the character's stats.
+  - dynamic animations that would change depending on the action done (walking or attacking)
 - simple skills that deals damage and be a template and base for more complex skills.

 */